FrankWember/Unit-1-Project/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+This can be a fellow peer, instructor, TA, mentor, etc. shout out to Jakie and Thomas